 Many car parks are slowly migrating from hardware focus to software focus and you’ll often see a hybrid parking management system between both models.

-Office Centric: the fastest growing of all the segments.
-Traditionally offices have used adapted systems from big hardware suppliers focusing on barriers, fobs etc. However, these are not fit for purpose and have led to large parking problems in many companies.
+The fastest growing of all the segments.
+Traditionally office parking has been very dysfunctional, with companies using adapted systems from big hardware suppliers who focus on barriers, fobs etc. However, these are not fit for purpose and have led to large parking problems in many companies.